mcpeixoto/Latinium/README.md

 ### **Arrays**

-In tox arrays are declared in 3 different ways:
+In Latinium arrays are declared in 3 different ways:

 - Declaring an array of a specific size.
 This will initialize the array with the value ```0```;